Consistency of the mean and the principal components of spatially distributed functional data: Consistency of the sample mean function

-The bound in Proposition \ref{pr:mean_rand} can be easily applied to any specific random sampling design and any model for the functions $\phi_j$ in \eqref{eq:X}.
-It nicely shows that what matters for the rate of consistency is the interplay between between the rate of growth of the sampling domain and the rate of decay of dependence.
-For typical sets $R_0$, $V(\varepsilon_N)$ is proportional to $\varepsilon_N$.
-Taking $\varepsilon_N = N^{-1}$, we see that the rate of consistency is $h(\ag_N/N)\vee N^{-1}$.
-For typical covariance functions $\phi_j$, like powered exponential, Mat{\'e}rn or spherical, $h(\ag_N/N)$ decays faster than $N^{-1}$, provided $\ag_N$ increases faster than $N$.
-In such cases, the rate of consistency is the same as for an iid sample.
-For ease of reference, we formulate the following corollary, which can be used in practical applications.
+The bound in Proposition \ref{pr:mean_rand} can be easily applied to any specific random sampling design and any model for the functions $\phi_j$ in \eqref{e:xi}.
+It nicely shows that what matters for the rate of consistency is the interplay between the rate of growth of the sampling domain and the rate of decay of dependence.